kchu25/MOTIFs.jl/README.md

 ````

 # Software requirements
- This package currectly requires [Weblogo](http://weblogo.threeplusone.com/manual.html#download) for plotting the PWMs.
-You will need python3 and install Weblogo with following command:
+ This package currectly requires [Weblogo](http://weblogo.threeplusone.com/manual.html#download) for PWM plotting.
+Install Weblogo by running the following command with python3 and pip3:
  ```bash
  pip3 install weblogo
  ```

+# Hardware requirements
+For now, a GPU is required for this package due to the use of [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) to accelerate some computations.